 Oklahoma City: Be Prepared for an Auto Accident!

 Know what to do in the event of an accident!

-Get the names, phone numbers and addresses of those involved in the accident, along with insurance information and vehicle identification numbers (VIN).
+- Get the facts Get the names, phone numbers, and addresses of those involved in the accident, along with insurance information and vehicle identification numbers (VIN).
 Also try to get a description of the vehicle, its license plate number and contact info for passengers and witnesses.

-For more information, or to schedule an appointment, call (405) 842-3209.
+For more information, or to schedule an appointment, call our office.
 You can also schedule an appointment using our easy online form.